Ottawa: Post-Confederation and early 20th century

-The Hull–Ottawa fire of 1900 destroyed two-thirds of Hull, including 40 percent of its residential buildings and most of the buildings of its largest employers along the waterfront.
-It began as a chimney fire in Hull on the north side of the river, but due to wind, spread rapidly throughout the widespread wooden buildings.
-In Ottawa, it destroyed about one-fifth of the buildings from the Lebreton Flats south to Booth Street and down to Dow's Lake.
+In 1900, a chimney fire spread throughout Hull, destroying two-thirds of the city, including the facilities of major lumber employers and main street buildings.
+Due to high winds, the fire spread quickly through the wooden buildings that were widespread at the time.
+It eventually spread to Ottawa, where it destroyed about one-fifth of the buildings from the Lebreton Flats south to Booth Street and down to Dow's Lake.
+The fire destroyed approximately 3,200 buildings and caused an estimated $300 million in damage (in 2020 Canadian dollars).
+An estimated 14% of Ottawans and 40% of Hull residents were left homeless.
 The fire had a disproportionate effect on west-end lower-income neighbourhoods.
 It had also spread among many lumber yards, a major part of Ottawa's economy.
-The fire destroyed approximately 3200 buildings and caused an estimated $300 million in damage (in 2020 Canadian dollars).
-An estimated 14% of Ottawans were left homeless.